-Standing out as the third cryptocurrency in the crypto world, Litecoin is a variation of the Bitcoin software that proposes an alternative cryptocurrency that works as a means of payment with lower commissions.
+Standing out as the third cryptocurrency of the crypto world, Litecoin is a variation of the cryptocurrency software Bitcoin that proposes an alternative cryptocurrency that works as a means of payment with lower commissions.
 This is Litecoin, the featherweight Bitcoin.

 Among its main proposals, Litecoin seeks to be a cryptocurrency with faster block generation, cheaper commissions and an efficient alternative for payments.
 This project allows fast payments, because it is focused on the eCommerce segment.
 The launch of its first version was accompanied by the following message:

 We want to create a bitcoin-like coin, a coin that is the silver of Bitcoin's gold.
 Several alternative currencies came and have already left, some brought innovation but all had problems.
 That is why we want the best features that both Bitcoin and these other currencies offer and create a currency with all the benefits of them but with hardly any of its problems.

 Litecoin defined itself as a Bitcoin clone created directly from its source code.
 It also stated that certain improvements had been made and some of the variables for the new network and cryptocurrency were modified.
 Thus, the genesis block of this cryptocurrency was created on October 13, 2011: that day this new cryptocurrency officially began to work.

 Lee, Wang and Richards intend to solve the deficiencies that Bitcoin had according to them:

 Failure to receive some transactions.

 High cost of hardware and energy for mining.

 The success of the project led to the fact that two years later, in November 2013, it reached a capitalization of market de $ 1.000 billion USD.